How to Become an Air Traffic Controller

 FAA

 In the United States, the National Airspace System is operated by the Federal Aviation Administration (FAA), making it the primary employer of air traffic controllers.
 In addition to employing the most controllers, the FAA offers the best pay and benefits and hires people without any prior experience or education in air traffic control.
-Due to these factors, this website focus heavily on getting hired by the FAA.
+Due to these factors, this website focuses heavily on getting hired by the FAA.

 Military